robertrypula/terminal-game-io/README.md

 [![dependencies Status](https://david-dm.org/robertrypula/terminal-game-io/status.svg)](https://david-dm.org/robertrypula/terminal-game-io)
 [![devDependencies Status](https://david-dm.org/robertrypula/terminal-game-io/dev-status.svg)](https://david-dm.org/robertrypula/terminal-game-io?type=dev)

 It's never been easier to start writing terminal games in NodeJs.
-This project handles for you basic input (keyboard events) and output (ASCII 'frame').
-Web browser is also supported - you can share your games in very simple 'web terminal' too!
+This package handles for you basic input (keyboard events) and output (ASCII 'frame').

+If you like to share your games directly in the browser don't worry - simple 'web terminal' emulator is supported too!

 ## Installation